mattferris/sam/Readme.md

 OS_REGION_NAME BHS
 ```

-Each line defined a name and value pair, separated by a space.
+Each line defines a name and value pair, separated by a space.

-One defined, you can use the `push` command to deploy your assets automatically.
+Once defined, you can use the `push` command to deploy your assets automatically.

 ```
 # sam push ovh